-Teach your children (toddlers, preschoolers, elementary age and middle school!) the Word and truths of God using these five simple and effective ideas!
+Teach your children (toddlers, preschoolers and elementary age) the Word and truths of God according to the Bible using these five simple and effective ideas!

 Over the past few months, I’ve been feeling the same way about our family’s devotional life as my mom did about the driveway ruts.
 Frustrated, stuck and going nowhere.